rHaryLala/trello/README.md

 1. Users can sign up/login using:
    - Email/Password
    - Google OAuth

-2. Protected routes using Next.js middleware
-3. Role-based access control for boards and workspaces
+2. Role-based access control for boards and workspaces

 ## 🎯 Core Functionalities